 Since California implemented an MMJ program in 1996, momentum towards full legalization has grown.
 Unfortunately, not every state is willing to follow California, Colorado, Oregon, and others.
 In some of these locations, the sale or possession of marijuana is a serious crime.
 However, in others, the substance is decriminalized.

 In this article, we check out the states that prohibit cannabis, along with possible penalties if caught using it.
+We also briefly look at the states with MMJ programs and locations that allow adult-use marijuana.

-Here is an up to date list:
+Here is an up-to-date list:

 - North Carolina